tinaliu27/funprojects/ping_pong/README.md

 ![Pong Game](https://github.com/ubco-W2021T2-cosc123/lab08-tinaliu27/blob/main/task2/q2/task2moving.gif)

+My intial pong is relatively boring and plain.
 Therefore, I wanted to add some improvements to yield the following results:

+I changed the entire layout of the game and focused on making it more interactive between two different players.
+Now you able to play a classic pong game.
 Hope you enjoy and have fun!